 - Shortness of breath

 - Sleep problems (difficulty falling or staying asleep or restless, unsatisfying sleep)

 How Is Generalized Anxiety Disorder Diagnosed and Treated?

 A Novum Psychiatry psychiatrist will ask you questions about your anxiety symptoms, medical history, and possibly perform tests to rule out other health problems that could be causing your symptoms.

-Anxiety disorders are diagnosed when fear and dread of nonthreatening situations, events, places, or objects become excessive and uncontrollable.
+Anxiety disorders, including GAD, are diagnosed when fear and dread of nonthreatening situations, events, places, or objects become excessive and uncontrollable.
 Anxiety disorders are also diagnosed if the anxiety has lasted for at least 6 months and it interferes with social, work, family, or other aspects of life.

 Request Evaluation Today

 We know that taking the first step can be difficult.
 Whether this is your first time seeking psychiatric care or if you are seeking a new provider, Novum Psychiatry can help.
 Our team of psychiatrists and therapists are committed to understanding your unique experience and working closely with you on a treatment plan to maximize the quality of your life.